restlet/restlet.github.io/documentation/user-guide/2.5/introduction/getting-started/maven.md

 for the Restlet framework, it is necessary to make a distinction between an extension for a given edition and the same extension for another extension simply because the code of the extension may change between each edition.
-This distinction is reflected in the group id of each artifacts which contains a reference to an edition.They are all set on the same pattern: "org.restlet.\<edition\>" where "\<edition\>" is three-letters code of an edition among:
+This distinction is reflected in the group id of all artifacts which contains a reference to an edition.
+They are all set on the same pattern: "org.restlet.\<edition\>" where "\<edition\>" is three-letters code of an edition among:

--   jse (Java SE edition)
+-   java (Java edition)
--   jee (Java EE edition),
--   gae (Google App Engine edition),
--   android (Android edition)
 -   gwt (Google Web Toolkit edition),
--   osgi (OSGi Environments edition).

 You can find [here](/documentation/user-guide/{{ page.version }}/extensions/editions-matrix "Editions matrix")
 a full view of the list of extensions and the editions that ship them.